mr-kk-26/vaccine-reg/README.md

 ---------------------------------------to get slots by date ------------------------------------------------------------ app.get("/vr/api/v1/slots/:date")

-can query  by date as params
+can query slots by date as params

 eg: http://localhost:8080/vr/api/v1/slots/2022-06-04

 ----------------------------------------to update slots-----------------------------------------------------------------------------
 app.put("/vr/api/v1/slots/update/:_id")

-provide the id of the slot in params that need to be updated
+provide the id of the slot in params that needs to be updated

-and as json
+and as json the fields to be updated

 eg: {
     "doseBooked": "second dose"